stanley-fork/WFGY/TensionUniverse/BlackHole/Q073_major_evolutionary_transitions.md

    * Use of structured concepts:

-     * fraction of explanations that explicitly mention mechanisms aligned with Q073 (for example conflict suppression, division of labor, information integration).
+     * fraction of explanations that explicitly mention mechanisms aligned with Q073, such as conflict suppression, division of labor, and information integration.

    * Robustness: